The Mental Benefits Of Sport

 Sport has always been known for their physical benefits.
-In recent years, research has also found that sport participation can positively affect your mental health.
-For more resources on local and online sports and activities to improve your mental health and wellbeing, check out our resources page.
+In recent years, research has also found that sport participation can also positively affect your mental health.

 Sport improves your mood